 Use these to keep kids entertained while commuting, on road trips, as warm-ups for home schooling, or as summer fun to keep their brains nimble.
 Activity books are often quite cheap in the checkout line or magazine section at the Dollar Store or Walmart.

 In addition to coloring books, kids love dot-to-dot, sudoku, word find, crossword puzzles, matching, and word scrambles.
-You also can find plenty of free printable activities online, such as on Pinterest.
+You also can find plenty of low-cost printable activities online, such as these on Etsy.

 5. Playing games